sw360/capycli/FAQ.md

 to the the source code granularity, i.e. we have components like `Angular` or `spring-boot` and not separate components for `@angular/animations/browser`, `@angular/compiler` or `spring-boot-actuator-autoconfigure` and `spring-boot-starter-aop`.

+## My Write Token does not work

+Depending in your SW360 configuration, your write token might be an **OAuth2 token.**
+In this case you also have to use the `-oa` switch to tell CaPyCLI that this is an OAuth2 token.